-While much of KCHA's \$20 million in scheduled capital work for 2014 is being funded through non-federal funds leveraged by the repositioning of our inventory, continuation of current HUD funding levels for public housing capital repairs (the FY 2013 funding level is the lowest since FY 1993) may necessitate reductions in scope and either cancellation or postponement of many of the projects presently in the pipeline.
+While much of KCHA's \$20 million in scheduled capital work for 2014 is being funded through non-federal funds leveraged by the repositioning of our scattered-site inventory, continuation of current HUD funding levels for public housing capital repairs (the FY 2013 funding level is the lowest since FY 1993) may necessitate reductions in scope and either cancellation or postponement of many of the projects presently in the pipeline.
 While KCHA currently boasts some of the highest REAC scores in the nation for a large public housing authority (averaging 94.4% in our last round of inspections) slippage in this and in an array of other performance indicators is inevitable if public housing operations continue to be funded at just 82% of actual need.

 While the full consequences of sequestration are still unfolding, it's clear that wide rifts in the human services safety net are resulting - causing significant hardships for many of our community's most vulnerable, at-risk and extremely low-income households.
-Despite current financial constraints, KCHA remains committed to working closely with its local partners to ensure the best possible future for these families and for the region.
-To this end, and within the framework of our long-term MTW program goals, KCHA is proposing the following activities for the FY 2014 program year:
+Within the financial constraints imposed, KCHA remains committed to working closely with its local partners to ensure the best possible future for these families and for the region.
+To this end, and within the framework of our long-term MTW program goals, KCHA is proposing the following